 But what if you want something a little more unexpected?
 Something to get even the non-vegetarians excited?

-"As autumn comes around, a butternut squash roasted in olive oil and a bit of garlic will complement the rest of a roast dinner beautifully.
+"A butternut squash roasted in olive oil and a bit of garlic will complement the rest of a roast dinner beautifully.
 With adequate knife skills it can even be carved up like a roast joint."